CycloneDX/cyclonedx-javascript-library/README.md

 ## API documentation

-There is no pre-rendered documentation at the time.
+We ship annotated type definitions, so that your IDE and tools may pick up the documentation when you use this library downstream.

-Instead, there are annotated type definitions, so that your IDE and tools may pick up the documentation when you use this library downstream.
+There are also pre-rendered documentations hosted on [readthedocs][link_rtfd].

 Additionally, there is a prepared set of configs for [TypeDoc](https://typedoc.org), so that you can build the API documentation from source via `npm run api-doc`.